Port of Cape Town: Development

 In January 2024, it was announced that major upgrades would be undertaken at the Port of Cape Town.
 These included the procurement of technical equipment to stabilize vessels during adverse weather, and a helicopter piloting service to improve efficiency and in-depth research towards a more accurate predictive model for wind - which was shutting down operations for around 1,200 hours per year.

 Port of Cape Town Manager, Rajesh Dana, stated that the development of the Culemborg precinct of land adjacent to the port would enhance the port's operations significantly.
 The Culemborg Intermodal Logistics Precinct Development project, which is being rolled out in a phased approach, will see the precinct integrate port, road, and rail connectivity for back-of-port facilities, and enable moving cargo between Culemborg and the port.

 In April 2025, the port acquired the first 9 of a total of 28 new rubber-tired gantry cranes it had ordered, which Original Equipment Manufacturer (OEM), Liebherr Africa, had begun assembling onsite.
 The Cape Town Container Terminal (CTCT) said the investment in new equipment would largely benefit the agricultural sectors and regional exporters.
-The cranes would allow operating speeds to reach up to 90 kilometers per hour, a significant improvement over the 72 kph cap of its existing 2 cranes.
+The cranes would allow operating speeds to reach up to 90 km/h, a significant improvement over the 72 km/h cap of its existing 2 cranes.

 Rubber-tired gantry cranes are mainly used as stacking equipment, and for moving containers between the stack and the ship-to-shore cranes.
 The CTCT is expected to take delivery of the next 9 cranes in November 2025, and the final 10 in June 2026.